benjaminmoon/benjaminmoon.github.io/_posts/2021-02-16-palaeomaps-in-R.md

 to grab too much too quickly.

-Incidentally, 'GOLONKA' in the URLs above refers to the Golonka (2007) model  of continental movement (Verard 2019).
+Incidentally, 'GOLONKA' in the URLs above refers to the Golonka (2007) model  of continental movement (Vérard 2019).

 ### Plotting the map ###

-To plot the map data, I've found that using ggplot is the most convenient as this provides the `geom_map` function exactly for this purpose.
+To plot the map data, I found that using ggplot is the most convenient as this provides the `geom_map` function exactly for this purpose.
 I modified the following code from the gplatesr vignette to plot the base map, ready to add points later.

+Here, I use `geom_map` twice: first to add the position of the continental regions in grey, then to overlay outlines of the modern coastlines.
+The extra `geom_rect`, `coord_map` and `theme_map` lines change the look to make the map a little more appealing.

 ```r
 library(broom)